Theory of Charge Order and Heavy-Electron Formation in the Mixed-Valence Compound KNi$_2$Se$_2$

 We choose parameters such that the ``plaquette'' CDW phase in the upper part of Figure \ref{cdw_diagram}(a) is realized, since this phase naturally allows for dimer formation between neighboring spinons.
-Note that, due to the frustration between the competing tendencies for large $W_1$ and $W_2$, the realization of this phase does not require especially large values of third-neighbor repulsion $W_3$.
-For example, the plaquette CDW phase is realized in the idealized case of unscreened $\sim 1/r$ Coulomb repulsion, for which the ratios of the repulsion terms are $W_2/W_1 = 1/\sqrt{2}$ and $W_3/W_1 = 1/2$.
-When coupling between electronic and lattice degrees of freedom is taken into account, such a picture can also explain the distinct peaks in the distribution of bond lengths observed at $T > T_\mathrm{coh}$ via neutron pair distribution function analysis \cite{neilson12}, since links containing a singlet pair can be expected to be shorter than other links.
+When coupling between electronic and lattice degrees of freedom is taken into account, such a picture can also qualitatively explain the distinct peaks in the distribution of bond lengths observed at $T > T_\mathrm{coh}$ via neutron pair distribution function analysis \cite{neilson12}, since links containing a dimer can be expected to be shorter than other links.
 It can be seen from Figure \ref{cdw_diagram}(b) that each unit cell contains 2 short bonds, 2 long bonds, and 4 bonds of medium length.
 This is consistent with the three peaks in the distribution of bond lengths observed in experiment, with the central peak larger than the others.
-While there is no clear experimental evidence of long-range spatial order such as that described here, we expect that the key features of this model---spatially modulated electron density and singlet formation at high temperatures, giving way to a spatially uniform coherent state at low temperatures---will remain valid even in the absence of long-range order, as illustrated schematically in Figure \ref{cdw_diagram}(c).
+While there is no clear experimental evidence of long-range spatial order such as that described here, we expect that the key features of this model---spatially modulated electron density and dimer formation at high temperatures, giving way to a spatially uniform coherent state at low temperatures---will remain valid even in the absence of long-range order, as illustrated schematically in Figure \ref{cdw_diagram}(c).